 Bastianini was considered one of the finest Verdi and verismo voices of his day.
-His voice was naturally beautiful and he started his career in 1945 as a bass in a recital debut in Siena.
-His stage debut came later that year in Ravenna as Colline in Puccini's "La bohème."
+He made his recital debut as a bass in Siena in 1945 and his stage debut later that year in Ravenna as Colline in Puccini's "La bohème."
 He later moved into the baritone range where he voice seemed better suited.
 His top notes thrilled audiences throughout his career for their ringing splendor.
-He made his debut as a baritone in Siena in January 1952 and later that year sang Tchaikovsky's Pique Dame at the Teatro Comunale in Florence.
-In 1953 he sang in Turin in Giordano's "Andrea Chenier" and Verdi's La traviata the Metropolitan Opera.